Battlepillars/Wro/README.md

 In the Obstacle Challenge, two different positions are possible.
 Here as well, the robot uses the LiDAR to detect its position and then knows which direction it needs to drive.

-Position updates during driving a optical tracking sensor function b sensor failure detection/health status c sensor selection based flow diagram for b&c
+ <br><br>
+## Position updates during driving

+### optical tracking sensor function
+For continuous position tracking, we use two optical tracking sensors.
+A downward-facing camera inside the sensor captures 20,000 images per second.
+Based on changes in the images, the sensor detects movement across the surface.
+Additionally, the sensor has a built-in gyroscope.
+Using data from the gyroscope and the movement across the ground, the sensor automatically calculates the current coordinates.